TheDataLeek/website/college/interpolation/index.md

     379.04

-We'll note that this new value of $$\approx 379.04$$ is actually worse than our estimated value using linear interpolation of $$\approx 379.6$$ given the true value in 2005 to be $$379.8$$.
+We'll note that this new value of  $$ \approx 379.04 $$  is actually worse than our estimated value using linear interpolation of  $$ \approx 379.6 $$  given the true value in 2005 to be  $$ 379.8 $$ .
 This shouldn't be the case, and in fact almost presents a case against using lagrangian interpolation, however the advantage lagrangian interpolation gives us is that it should be more accurate in general than generic linear interpolation.

 ## 5. Use Newton's divided differences to fit a parabola to the last three points in the data table above.
 Do you get the same polynomial as in the previous problem?
 Should you?